 Go to the home center and you’ll notice all kinds of commodes on the market.
 But when it comes to choosing the best toilet for your home, it’s important to consider the different options and features.

-- One-Piece Toilet: Tank and bowl molded together into one piece with a low profile.
-More expensive than two-piece toilets but easier to keep clean.
+- One-Piece Toilet: The tank and bowl are molded together into one piece with a low profile.
+This type of toilet is more expensive than two-piece toilets but easier to keep clean.

-- Two-Piece Toilet: Consist of a separate tank and bowl that are bolted together with a rubber seal.
-Less expensive, but more trouble to install and harder to keep clean.
+- Two-Piece Toilet: This consists of a separate tank and bowl that are bolted together with a rubber seal.
+Less expensive, but more difficult to install and harder to keep clean.

 - Toilet Bowl Shape: Toilet bowls are available in round or elongated shapes.
 Elongated bowl toilets protrude further out into the room but can be easier to keep clean than round bowl toilets.